Environmental Movie Series

 Environmental Film Screenings

 Each winter, we sponsor a series of environmental film screenings at the Little Compton Community Center, free for all ages.
-These are returning in 2023, with the first one scheduled for January 20.
 The doors open at 6:30 PM and the films begin at 7 PM.

 Speakers Series